 St. Demetrios Church is pleased to offer Church Tours for those wishing to view the beautiful sanctuary and learn more about the Orthodox faith.
 Docent-led tours last approximately 30-45 minutes and consist of a presentation on the history of Orthodox Christianity and St. Demetrios, followed by a question and answer period with the tour guide.

-Where: St. Demetrios Greek Orthodox Church is located in central Seattle, in the Montlake neighborhood, 2100 Boyer Ave East, Seattle, WA 98112 (Google map).
+Where: St. Demetrios Greek Orthodox Church is the Montlake neighborhood in central Seattle, 2100 Boyer Ave East, Seattle, WA 98112.

 Food: Food, pastries, and beverages are purchased with tokens.
 Food tokens are $1 each.
 Purchase tokens at the Token Booth using cash or credit cards.
 The suggested expenditure is $15 per person.
 You can exchange unused tokens for cash before you leave.